aknackiron/testdroid-documentation/testdroid-faq/index.md

 If the used test framework supports testing push notifications, then we can support them too.
 Triggering of push notifications is up to the customer to handle.

-###  Can we change device settings on Testdroid?
+###  Can we change device settings on Bitbar Testing?

 In Public Cloud it is not allowed to access device settings at all.
 For Private and Enterprise environments settingscan be changed through remote access to the device.

-###  What types of device performance data does Testdroid provide for test runs?
+###  What types of device performance data does Bitbar Testing provide for test runs?

 We provide CPU and Memory usage data.
 We have also the ability to provide Gamebench statistics on test runs.
 To get more information about this please contact our <sales@bitbar.com>.

-###  Can we do remote manual testing with Testdroid devices?
+###  Can we do remote manual testing with Bitbar Testing devices?

 Yes, for most Android and iOS devices.
 Some models are incompatible with the VNC technology in use.
 Manual testing on iOS devices is supported on public cloud through dedicated devices.
 Enterprise and Private cloud users can decide which users get access to manual testing.

-###  Does Testdroid support parallel or concurrent test runs?
+###  Does Bitbar Testing support parallel or concurrent test runs?

 Yes.
 [Here is more information]({{ site.github.url }}/appium/client-server/).

-###  Can I use my own Google accounts on Testdroid devices?
+###  Can I use my own Google accounts on Bitbar Testing devices?

  In Public Cloud setting a Google account on the device isn't allowed.
 Using a Google API/Service to log in to an app with your own account can be done.
 For Private and Enterprise environments a customer's own Google account can be set on the devices.